Dada-Tech/Casiono/README.md

+# Build
+Open the Casiono.html in browser.

+the index.php file is just used for hosting on heroku

 # Casiono
 Roulette Table Simulator for Red/Black, High/Low, anything with the ~48% probability to test the  strategies eg. Martingale Strategy